 Brown sugar and palm sugar are quite similar in their application as they too in their granulated form, like brown sugar, get dissolved in the ingredients of the cookie easily.
 In fact, they are often used interchangeably with brown sugar and they are darker in color.
 As a result, they have a tendency to add more color to the recipe you are preparing.
-If you are looking for recipes of crisp chocolate chip cookies without brown sugar then you can also substitute the use of brown sugar with granulated palm sugar.
+If you are looking for recipes for crisp chocolate chip cookies without brown sugar then you can also substitute the use of brown sugar with granulated palm sugar.

 8. Is brown sugar good for diabetics?

 There has been no evidence that brown sugar is healthier than white sugar.
 Since they are both varieties of sugar, they have similar nutrient properties and they also have a similar texture.
 As a result, brown sugar does not affect diabetic patients in any way.
 In fact, a diabetic patient should avoid the intake of sugar at all costs or at least limit its consumption.
 Brown sugar tends to be darker in color but this does not necessarily cause any change in its nutrient profile.
-It is a fact that it does have lower amount of calorie and fat as compared to white sugar but it should still be taken in moderation by diabetic patients.
+It is a fact that it does have a lower amount of calories and fat as compared to white sugar but it should still be taken in moderation by diabetic patients.